smithy-lang/smithy-rs/design/src/rfcs/rfc0035_collection_defaults.md

 In order to implement this feature, we need update the code generate accessors for lists and maps to add `.unwrap_or_default()`.
 Because we are returning slices `unwrap_or_default()` does not produce any additional allocations for empty collection.

 ### Could this be implemented for `HashMap`?
 This works for lists because we are returning a slice (allowing a statically owned `&[]` to be returned.)
-If we want to support HashMaps in the future this _is_ possible by using `OnceCell` to crate empty HashMaps for requisite types.
+If we want to support HashMaps in the future this _is_ possible by using `OnceCell` to create empty HashMaps for requisite types.
 This would allow us to return references to those empty maps.

 ### Isn't this handled by the default trait?
 No, many existing APIs don't have the default trait.